spryker/docker-sdk/docs/04-linking-to-project.md

 > Outcome:
 > - You know possibilities on how to link your project to the specific docker/sdk version.

-## Why should you link your project to a specific docker/sdk version?
+## Why should you link your project to a particular docker/sdk version?

+You should link your project to a particular docker/sdk version due to the following reasons:
 - Compatibility: You ensure compatibility between the project configuration and the linked docker/sdk version.
-- Consistency: You constrain developers, integration and deployment pipelines to use the same docker/sdk version.
+- Consistency: the same docker/sdk version is used in development, integration and deployment pipelines.
 - Control: You control when and how you switch the project to a new docker/sdk functionality.
 - Stability: You stabilize pipelines and make sure unexpected behavior doesn't happen.

 ## 1. Choose the version you want to link to.

-Making your choice you should consider the following:
+To choose a version to link to, consider the following:
-- What kind of the project is?
-Long-term, short-term, production, demo, etc.
+- What kind of project will it be used for?
+For example, Long-term, short-term, production, demo, etc.
-- Who will use docker/sdk with the project?
-Developers, Devops, pipelines, etc.
+- What will docker/sdk be used for?
+For example, for development, operations, CI/CD management, etc.
-- Do you need to make changes in docker/sdk itself?
+- Do you need to make changes in docker/sdk?
-- What are the efforts to maintain the link?
+- How much resources will you need to support the link?

 | Link to | Compatibility | Consistency | Control | Stability | Cases |
 |---|---|---|---|---|---|